 - Kasowitz failed to follow through on his threatened legal complaint against Comey, a pattern for the Trump’s attorneys.

-- Trump shared videos of a CNN commentator and producer being secretly recorded by Project Veritas’ O’Keefe to his 7mm followers on Instagram.
+- Trump shared videos of a CNN commentator and producer being secretly recorded by Project Veritas’ O’Keefe to his 7 million followers on Instagram.

-- CNN’s Stelter gave three examples of press access being rolled back: Trump and S. Korean president didn’t hold a joint news conference, Pentagon’s non-answer on why Mattis traveled without the usual TV journalists, and journalists told to leave DOJ event marking Pride month.
+- CNN’s Brian Stelter gave three examples of press access being rolled back: Trump and S. Korean president didn’t hold a joint news conference; Pentagon’s non-answer on why Mattis traveled without the usual TV journalists; and journalists told to leave DOJ event marking Pride month.

-- The Senate Intel Comm will get Comey’s memos on his conversations with Trump.
+- The Senate Intel Committee will get Comey’s memos on his conversations with Trump.
 It is unclear when and if the public will see them.

-- On Thursday, Trump sent a set of highly offensive tweets at Joe and Mika, including “low I.Q.
+- On Thursday, Trump sent a set of highly offensive tweets at Joe Scarborough and Mika Brzezinski, including “low I.Q.
 Crazy Mika,” “Psycho Joe.”
 The tweet to Mika (see below) was widely condemned as beneath the office, and sexist.

 - VOX reported Trump aides said he doesn’t have an agenda or plan much preparation for the meeting, raising concerns that Putin, a master tactician who arrives meticulously well-prepared, will outplay Trump.